rei/rei-cedar-docs/docs/components/pull-quote/README.md

 ## Responsiveness

-When a pull quote is displayed in at XS breakpoints, the left border will appear below the pull quote and will use a smaller font size.
+When a pull quote is displayed at XS breakpoint, the left border will appear below the pull quote and will use a smaller font size.

   </cdr-doc-table-of-contents-shell>
 </template>